AhmedElsherbini/Code_for_accVSmac_paper/README.md

 **Diversity and Phylogeny**

-let's list all files and draw the heatmap with
+Let's list all files and draw the heatmap with

 ```Bash